At the Circulating Library Author Information: George Bartram

 Alternate Name(s): (pseudonym); Henry Atton (legal name)

-Biography: Henry Atton was born in 1853 in Oakham, Lancashire, the son of George and Sarah Atton.
+Biography: Henry Atton was born in 1853 in Oakham, Rutland, the son of George and Sarah Atton.
 He worked in London as a customs official.
-In his spare time, he wrote fiction under the pseudonym "George Bartram" beginning with The People of Clopton (1897) set in his native Lancashire.
+In his spare time, he wrote fiction under the pseudonym "George Bartram" beginning with The People of Clopton (1897).
 He followed it with several more novels, two collections of verse, and a handbook on customs (under his own name).
 In 1881, he married Mary Jane Cooper and the couple had two children.
 He died in 1915.

 - The People of Clopton.
 1 vol. London: T. Fisher Unwin, 1897.